manticoresoftware/manticoresearch-php/docs/searchclass.md

 );
 ```

 The highlight excerpts are attached to each hit.
-They can be retrieved with `getHighlight()` function of [ResultHit](searchresults.md#resulthit-object).
+They can be retrieved with the `getHighlight()` function of the [ResultHit](searchresults.md#resulthit-object).

-`getHighlight()`  will contain a list of excerpts  for each field declared for highlighing in the request.
+`getHighlight()` will contain a list of excerpts for each field declared for highlighting in the request.

 ### setSource()

-By default all document fields are returned.
+By default, all document fields are returned.
 This method can set which fields should be returned.
 It accepts several formats:

-- setSource('attr*') -  only fields like `attr*` will be returned
+- setSource('attr*') - only fields like `attr*` will be returned.
-- setSource(['attr1','attr2']) - only fields `attr1` and `attr2` will be returned
+- setSource(['attr1','attr2']) - only fields `attr1` and `attr2` will be returned.
 - setSource([
     'included' => ['attr1','attri*'],
     'excludes' => ['desc*']
-  ]) -  field `attr1` and fields like `attri*` are included, any field like `desc*` are excluded.
-If an attribute is found in both lists, the excluding wins
+  ]) - field `attr1` and fields like `attri*` are included, while any field like `desc*` is excluded.
+If an attribute is found in both lists, the excluding wins.

 ### facet()
-Add a facet (aggregation).
+The facet() method allows you to add a facet (aggregation) to your search query.

 ```php
 $search->facet($field, $group = null, $limit = null);
 ```
 Parameters:
- * attribute name.
-Can also be an expression name.
-Mandatory.
+ * attribute name - This is a required parameter and can also be an expression name.
- * facet alias.
-If not set, the attribute name will be used.
+ * facet alias - If not provided, the attribute name will be utilized.
- * a limit on the number of facet values to return
+ * limit - Defines the maximum number of facet values to return.

-The facets will be returned in the result set and can be retrieved with [ResultSet:getFacets()](searchresults.md#resultset-object).
+Facets will be included in the result set and can be accessed using [ResultSet:getFacets()](searchresults.md#resultset-object).

 ### option()

 Pass options to the search query.
-You can also modify the ranker and set a custom expression.
-See availabe [built-in rankers](https://manual.manticoresearch.com/Searching/Sorting_and_ranking#Formula-expressions-for-all-the-built-in-rankers)
+You can also customize the ranker by setting a custom expression.
+Check out the available [built-in rankers](https://manual.manticoresearch.com/Searching/Sorting_and_ranking#Formula-expressions-for-all-the-built-in-rankers).

 ```php
     $search->option('cutoff', 1);
     $search->option('retry_count', 3);